AnhQuoc533/aws-ml-workflow/1-sagemaker/console-tutorial.md

 5. If you want your endpoint to handle prediction request asynchronously, turn on *Async Invocation Config* and provide neccessary information.
 If you also want your endpoint to save prediction request and response, switch *Enable data capture* on and fill in neccessary information. \
 Otherwise, click on *Create endpoint configuration* and then *Create endpoint* at the bottom.

 Wait for a few moment.
 Once the endpoint status changes to *InService*, you can then interact with your deployed endpoint and make real-time predictions on new data.
 This can be done through AWS SDK, such as `boto3` or `sagemaker` modules in Python, which is covered in [SDK tutorial](sdk-tutorial.ipynb).
-Alternatively, you can integrate your endpoint with other AWS services like AWS Lambda and AWS Step Functions, which will be covered later.
+Alternatively, you can integrate your endpoint with other AWS services like AWS Lambda and AWS Step Functions, which will be covered in the next tutorial.

-When sending a prediction request to your endpoint, make sure that the input data adheres to the inference data format accepted by the algorithm you are using.
+When sending a prediction request to your endpoint, check if the input data adheres to the inference data format accepted by the algorithm you are using.
 For BlazingText algorithm, the inference data requires a different structure from the training data, as found in [its documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/blazingtext.html).
 You will go over this in the next section.
-It's essential to consult the documentation of your select algorithm for the data format requirements and other important information.
+It is highly recommended to consult the documentation of your select algorithm for the data format requirements and other important information.

 <ins>**Please note**</ins>: Creating an endpoint and keeping it active **does incur costs** on your AWS account, even if it's idle.
 To avoid unwanted charges, delete any endpoint right after you finish your experiments, or when you are stepping away.